Shelter and Housing

 Shelter in Massachusetts

-Department of Transitional Assistance – Families
+Department of Transitional Assistance – Families with children

 To find shelter for your family, contact DHCD’s Homeless Coordinator at the Lawrence Transitional Assistance (DTA) Office, which serves the Haverhill and Lower Merrimack Valley area.

 Address: 280 Merrimack Street, 2nd floor, Lawrence, MA 01840